Edye Godden, OTR/L, HPCS – Executive Director

 “I love coming to work because of the amazing people that I get to work with every day.
 I love being a part of this team and getting the opportunity to make a difference in our community.
 Not many people get to say they love their job, but I do LOVE my job!”

-Lisa Shkolnick – Development Associate
+Lisa Shkolnick – Development Specialist

 Lisa started working at HETRA in 2014.
 She has a Bachelor in Science in Elementary Education.
 Lisa has been working with Non-Profit organizations for over 20 years in programming, staff management and development.

 “If you’re standing on the ground, observing a HETRA session in progress, watching the therapist and volunteers working with the participant and horse, it can look . . . easy.
 That’s because they do what they do very well.
 But it’s not that easy.
 My favorite HETRA memory is when I first started in my position in 2014 and was invited to participate in a mock session to train one of the horses.
 Standing on the mounting block, watching my horse approach with precision and patience while I nervously and awkwardly managed to get myself on the horse . . .
 WOW.
 I had a new and profound respect for our participants.
 This was big!
 There is so much going on in a 30 minute session, things to pay attention to, like posture, balance, staying centered, not to mention giving proper cues to your horse to get him to move through the different activities in the arena; it was an awakening.
 I could experience what it feels like for our participants on the horse.
 I could feel the muscle groups targeted for the different exercises our participants work through.
 I was there to help train a horse, but it was I who got trained, and I’ll never forget that.”